aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/comparison/feature-specific-considerations.md

 #### Which configuration changes to ASEA Managed AD are supported from LZA configuration?
 No changes to the Managed AD resources created by ASEA are supported through the LZA configuration.
 The configuration converter doesn’t generate any corresponding block in LZA configuration.

-LZA configurations support the creation of new Managed Actividre Directory using the [ManagedActiveDirectoryConfig](https://awslabs.github.io/landing-zone-accelerator-on-aws/latest/typedocs/latest/interfaces/___packages__aws_accelerator_config_dist_config_lib_models_iam_config.IManagedActiveDirectoryConfig.html) configuration.
+LZA configurations support the creation of new Managed Active Directory using the [ManagedActiveDirectoryConfig](https://awslabs.github.io/landing-zone-accelerator-on-aws/latest/typedocs/latest/interfaces/___packages__aws_accelerator_config_dist_config_lib_models_iam_config.IManagedActiveDirectoryConfig.html) configuration.
 Do not declare a `managedActiveDirectories` block in your LZA configuration with the same domain than the one created in ASEA, this will be ignored.

 #### How to decommission a Managed Active Directory that was deployed by ASEA?
 The resources need to be decommissioned manually.
 In the future a flag could be added to the `post-migration` command to flag the resources for removal.